Landscaping contractors in

 Do I need a license to do landscaping work in Colorado Springs?

-When is the best time for landscaping work in Colorado Springs?
+When is peak season for landscaping work in Colorado Springs?

 What insurance do landscaping contractors need in Colorado?